-College Mathematics or higher MAT 140 3 credits

-BIO 100 Biology Concepts 4 credits Another Lab Science course from list on pages 48-49.
-4 credits
+Mathema MAT 140 tics College Mathematics or higher 3 credits Lab Scier BIO 100 Another Lab ICE Biology Concepts Science course from list on pages 49-50.
+4 credits 4 credits

-ECE 281 Children's Literature 3 credits

-Select one additional course from the Humanities list on pages 48-49.
+ECE 281 Children's Literature 3 credits Select one additional course from the Humanities list on pages 49-50.
 This course must be in the Fine Arts.
 3 credits

-Child Growth and Development ECE 171 3 credits Select another non-PSY Social Sciences course from the list on pages 48-49.
+ECE 171 Child Growth and Development 3 credits Select another non-PSY Social Sciences course from the list on pages 49-50.
 3 credits

-Select two courses from the Options category on pages 48-49.
+Select two courses from the Options category on pages 49-50.
 If you plan to transfer, consult the catalog or an advisor from the school you will transfer to as you make your selections.